 Come out for conversation with other Forest Park Men.

 Coffee and donut will be provided.
 Please bring your own coffee cup.

-WOMENS KOFFEE KLATSCH is a social gathering for the ladies of Forest Park to come out and join other ladies in conversation.
-This is held the
+WOMENS KOFFEE KLATSCH a social gathering for the ladies of Forest Park to come out and join other ladies in conversation.
+This is held on

 3rd Friday of the month at 9 a.m. in the clubhouse.
 Coffee and a treat will be provided.
 Bring your own coffee cup.